C preprocessor: Token stringification operator

-str(foo) expands to "foo" and xstr(foo) expands to "4".
+STR(FOO) expands to "FOO" and XSTR(FOO) expands to "4".

 A macro argument cannot be combined with additional text and then stringified.
 However, a series of adjacent string literals and stringified arguments, also string literals, are concatenated by the C compiler.

 Token concatenation

 The token pasting operator, denoted by ##, concatenates two tokens into one.
-For definition:
+For example, this can be used to simplify boilerplate by generating getter and setter methods, similar those of Project Lombok (in Java).